Thatcherism: Thatcher's legacy

+His government, consolidating Britain’s unhealthy position on the extreme right wing of Western Europe, maintained the Thatcherite contempt for public service and hostility to the state.
+In the grip of fundamentalist dogma, in 1993 it even abolished the wages councils, which was the very antithesis of One-Nation politics.
+Wages councils had been set up by Winston Churchill to protect the lowest paid.
+Their abolition was fully in line with the Thatcher Government’s equally retrograde withdrawal – unique in the developed world – of all employment protection from the young in 1986; but reducing the pay of the lowest paid seemed a curious way for the Government to further its declared ambition of creating a classless society.

+According to the same study, Major “kept to the Thatcherite path; in many ways his government became even more right-wing than hers.”

 In 1999, twenty years after Thatcher had come to power, the Conservative Party held a dinner in London Hilton to honour the anniversary.
 During the dinner, several speeches were given.
 To Thatcher's astonishment, the Conservatives had decided that it was time to shelve the economic policies of the 1980s.
 The Conservative Party leader at the time, William Hague, said that the party had learnt its lesson from the 1980s and called it a "great mistake to think that all Conservatives have to offer is solutions based on free markets".
 His deputy at the time Peter Lilley elaborated and said, "belief in the free market has only ever been part of Conservatism".

 In 2002, Peter Mandelson, who had served in Blair's Cabinet, famously declared that "we are all Thatcherites now".